ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 libraryDependencies += "com.github.zuinnote" %% "spark-hadoopcryptoledger-ds" % "1.2.0"
 ```

 The library is currently published for Scala 2.10 and 2.11.
-It will be published for 2.12 once Spark supports it.
+Scala 2.12 requires that you use at least Spark 2.4.0

 If you use Ethereum and the enrich functionality then you need the Bouncycastle dependency:
 ```